Liège Basket

-Liège Basket is a Belgian professional basketball club from Liège.
-The club competes in the BNXT League.
-Founded in 1967, the team plays at 5,600 seat Country Hall Ethias Liège.
+Liège Basket was a Belgian professional basketball club from Liège.
+The club competed in the BNXT League.
+Founded in 1967, the team played at 5,600 seat Country Hall Ethias Liège.

-The club is one of the traditional clubs in Belgian basketball, having played in the top flight division since 2001.
+The club was one of the traditional clubs in Belgian basketball, having played in the top flight division since 2001 for a period of 24 years.
 Liège Basket's accolades include one Belgian Cup (in 2004) and two Belgian Supercups (in 2004 and 2009).
+The team was disestablished in 2024 after its main investor left the team, leaving insufficient funds to continue the club.